leceacodes/FITJOYY/README.md

 The primary objectives of the FitJoy Fitness Application are:

-- It provides users with a broad platform to set and track personalized fitness goals.
+- Provides users with a broad platform to help with personalized fitness goals using advice.
-- Offers access to unique workout routines suitable for all fitness levels.
+- Offers advice for finding workout routines suitable for all fitness levels.
-- Delivers custom nutrition recommendations based on individual goals.
+- Delivers nutrition recommendations.
-- Fosters a supportive community through social elements, allowing users to connect, share achievements, and participate in friendly fitness challenges.
+- Provides advice on how to combat social challenges in the fitness world.

 ## Significance of the Project